percona/percona-xtrabackup/storage/innobase/xtrabackup/doc/source/xtrabackup_bin/xbk_option_reference.rst

 .. option:: --innodb-log-arch-dir=DIRECTORY

    This option is used to specify the directory containing the archived logs.
-   It can only be used with the :option:`xtrabackup --prepare` option.
+   It can only be used with the :option:`--prepare` option.

 .. option:: --innodb-miscellaneous